fluttercommunity/flutter_launcher_icons/README.md

 ### Special thanks

-Thanks to Brendan Duncan for the underlying image package to transform the pics.
+- Thanks to Brendan Duncan for the underlying image package to transform the pics.
+- All the contributors to the project.
+Every PR / reported issue is greatly appreciated!